HST means Hypertrophy Specific Training and emerged from research in the field of muscle cell stimulation and the mechanisms of cell hypertrophy.

 HST, as a science-based training method, relies on a moderate pathway to achieve optimal training results.
 Therefore, the focus is a targeted use of training stimuli without too much emphasis on individual training parameters.

-In particular, the training method focuses on putting on training stimuli if and only if the muscle is receptive to them and the greatest possible gains in growth and strength can be achieved.
+In particular, the training method focuses on putting on training stimuli if and only if the muscle is receptive to them.

 This makes it possible to precisely schedule when training stimuli bring the optimal results.